North Korea's Kim opens huge mountain development

 North Korean leader Kim Jong Un has opened a flagship construction project close to Mount Paektu, a symbol of the Korean nation and officially the birthplace of his father and predecessor, state media reported Tuesday.

-Winter already has North Korea's far north firmly in its grip, and icicles hung from buildings, Korean Central Television (KCTV) footage showed -- the largely empty streets covered in snow.

-Banners proclaimed: "Long live the great leader of the force of our party and country, comrade Kim Jong Un!"
+The project is on a vast scale and includes a museum of revolutionary activities, a winter sports training complex, processing plants for blueberries and potatoes, and 10,000 apartments.

+Kim is closely associated with the scheme and has visited the area several times, riding a white horse to the mountain's summit in October.

-Kim had "worked heart and soul to turn Samjiyon County, the sacred place of the revolution, into the utopia town under socialism", the official KCNA news agency said.
+Kim had "worked heart and soul to turn Samjiyon County, the sacred place of the revolution, into the utopia town under socialism", North Korea's official KCNA news agency said.

+Pyongyang is subject to multiple sets of international sanctions imposed over its nuclear and ballistic missile programmes and KCNA portrayed Samjiyon as a demonstration of resilience.

 The Korean people were, it said, "advancing along the straight road chosen by themselves without any vacillation despite the worst trials".

-Nuclear negotiations with the United States have been deadlocked since the Hanoi summit broke up in February, and Pyongyang has issued a series of increasingly assertive comments in recent weeks as its time limit approaches.
+The opening comes with nuclear negotiations with the United States deadlocked since the Hanoi summit broke up in February.

+Pyongyang has set Washington an end-of-year deadline to offer it new concessions, and has issued a series of increasingly assertive comments in recent weeks as time runs out.

-In a separate report Tuesday, KCNA quoted vice foreign minister Ri Thae Song saying: "What gift the US receives for Christmas depends entirely on the US' decision."
+In a separate report Tuesday, KCNA quoted foreign ministry official Ri Thae Song saying that "What gift the US receives for Christmas depends entirely on the US' decision".

+The agency released a picture of Kim -- in a black leather trenchcoat and surrounded by fur-hatted officials -- cutting a red ribbon at an inaugural ceremony, with a statue of his father Kim Jong Il in the background.

+According to North Korean propaganda, the elder Kim was born at the nearby Mount Paektu Secret Camp where his own father Kim Il Sung was fighting the Japanese -- although independent historians and Soviet records say he was actually born in Russia, where North Korea's founder was in exile.

 Students have been sent to work on the scheme during university holidays, KCNA reported previously, while diplomats say children have also been deployed.